<!-- doc-length-limit: 1000 -->

 Executive Summary#

-• TC39 proposals — Decorators, decorator metadata, pattern matching, types as comments, enums, Math.clamp
+- TC39 proposals — Decorators, decorator metadata, pattern matching, types as comments, enums,

-GocciaScript implements a curated subset of ECMAScript.
-This document details what's supported, what's excluded, and the rationale for each decision.
+GocciaScript implements ECMAScript with curated recommended defaults.
+This document details what's supported by default, what lives behind compatibility flags, what is shimmed for legacy conformance, and the rationale for each decision.
 For quick-reference tables of every feature and TC39 proposal, see Language Tables.

 Guiding Principle#

-A drop of JavaScript — GocciaScript includes the parts of JavaScript that lead to clear, predictable, and secure code.
-Features that are error-prone, redundant, or security risks are excluded.
+A drop of JavaScript — GocciaScript recommends the parts of JavaScript that lead to clear, predictable, and secure code by default.
+Legacy features that are error-prone, redundant, or security risks are isolated behind compatibility flags or shims where conformance requires them.

 Supported Features#